 Although a historic building it is a castle in name but was never in purpose.

 In the 14th Century it was believed to have been the royal hunting lodge of the the Duke of Lancaster, John O Gaunt.
-The son of Edward II.
-John was the Lord of the Manor of nearby Knaresborough of which this would have been part of the Lordship area.
+The son of Edward III and grandson of Edward II, John was the Lord of the Manor of nearby Knaresborough of which this would have been part of the Lordship area.

 Edward II had already started to build here when he gave the land to John.
 There are signs of the ditch moat as well as the crossing, central tower and foundations.